qhle2001/Video_Generator/README.md

 ## Installation

 - Click [here](https://git-scm.com/downloads) to download Git (ignore if your local is installed it).
-- Click [here](https://www.python.org/downloads/) to download python (ignore if your local is installed it).
+- Click [here](https://www.python.org/downloads/) to download python.
+Download python 3.9.18 version (ignore if your local is installed it).
 - After downloaded and installed them.
-Open your local terminal and type: **git clone https://github.com/qhle2001/Video_Generator.git** to clone this repos.
+Open your local terminal and type: **git clone https://github.com/qhle2001/Video_Generator.git** to clone repos.
 - After cloned repos, you must install requirements.
 In that terminal type: **cd Video_Generator** to move to the folder you just cloned and then type: **pip install -r requirements.txt**

 ## Usage